How to Connect to SharePoint Online using CSOM PowerShell?

 Using CSOM and SharePoint Online Management Shell Together

 CSOM and the SharePoint Online Management Shell can be used together!
 Sometimes, we may need it as CSOM script scopes at the site collection level, and SharePoint Online Management Shell is scoped at the tenant level.
-E.g., You want to retrieve all site collections and iterate through each site collection and retrieve the number of webs in each site.
+E.g., You want to retrieve all site collections, iterate through each site collection, and retrieve the number of webs in each site.
 Here is an example of how to connect to the SharePoint Online site using PowerShell:

 #load powershell sharepoint online module